 About the AST

-With a curriculum covering essential disciplines like anaesthetics, surgery, orthopaedics, internal medicine, and paediatrics, you'll develop comprehensive expertise to excel in this field.
+The curriculum spans essential disciplines including anaesthetics, surgery, orthopaedics, internal medicine, and paediatrics, ensuring you gain the comprehensive expertise required to excel in emergency medicine.

 Emergency Medicine AST